sudo-self/Rpi-shairport-sync/FEDORA.md

 ```
 $ shairport-sync -v --statistics
 ```
-The user doesn't need to be privileged, but must be a member of the `audio` group if access is needed to the `alsa` subsystem.
+The user doesn't need to be privileged, but must be a member of the `audio` group to access the `alsa` subsystem.

 ### Adding to Home